ddmdjdkdodd/Fff/README.md

     while true do
         local Items = GetItemInfo("Enchant")
         for _, Item in pairs(Items) do
-            if string.find(Item.id, "Tap Power") or string.find(Item.id, "Strong Pets") then local args = {
+            if string.find(Item.id, "Critical Power") then
+                local args = {
                     Item.uid
                 }